Class 5 is taught by Mr. Martin and we are also lucky enough the be joined by Miss Short. We currently have 21 children in class five.

 Your child should be reading every night, aloud to an adult as well as reading to themselves.
 Children should have both a reading book and their diaries at all times.
 Please remember to sign the reading record when you hear them read!
 Children should be reading a minimum of 60 pages a week.
 Reading will be monitored in school by regular reading diary checks and the use of AR reader.

 Children will progress in the skills needed to be a historian, geographer, musician or artist.
 They will undertake high quality PE lessons and be given sporting opportunities in which to excel.
-In their PSHE sessions, will be relevant learning experiences to help them navigate their world and to develop positive relationships with themselves and others.
+In their PSHE sessions, there will be relevant learning experiences to help them navigate their world and to develop positive relationships with themselves and others.
 Children will learn about keeping themselves safe online as well as a full programme of computing and ICT skills.
-Children will build on the foundations of French learnt in year 3 and four to become more confident in using the language.
+They will build on the foundations of French learnt in year three and four to become more confident in using the language.

-- Story openings
+- Story openings - Writing to entertain

-- Newspaper reports.
+- Newspaper reports. - Writing to inform

-- Ancient Myths
+- Ancient Myths - Writing to entertain

-- Non chronological reports
+- Non chronological reports - Writing to inform

 - Place value